keesiemeijer/php-basics-tutorial/strings.md

 The curly brackets `{}` are optional (and also not displayed).
 It tells PHP "This is a variable that should be expanded".
 I recommend to always use them because they can prevent errors in some situations.

-**Note**: It's important to know that the value of the expanded variable should be a string.
+**Note**: The value of the expanded variable should be a string or a number.

 To recap